KingaGrelewicz/todos-list-react/README.md

 ![To do list gif](public/toDoList.gif)

 ## Technologies
-During creating the website I was using Visual Studio Code and I used, ES6+ Features.
+During creating the website I was using Visual Studio Code,
-The website is built using:
-- HTML,
-- CSS,
+- HTML
-- Babel,
+- CSS
-- Webpack,
+- JavaScript
-- Create React App,
+- Create React App
-- JavaScript,
-- Styled Components,
+- Styled Components
+- Hooks
-- Hooks.
+- ES6+ Features

 The website was created to response correctly on desktop, tablets, and mobile devices thanks to using media queries.
 I used fonts available on Google Fonts, Sharing debugger and flexbox, grid and immutability.